web-infra-dev/rspack/website/docs/en/contribute/webpack/loader.md

 Based on the parser and generator we introduced before, webpack did a little hack around the fourth parameter of `this.callback` (from _loaderContext_), with `webpackAST`, after each loader call, the `webpackAST` will be stored in the context of loader, and passed again to the next loader.
 Finally, the AST will be passed to the `parser`(It could be any type, based on the _module type_, but webpack makes it a JavaScript only for AST) (see the [source code](https://github.com/webpack/webpack/blob/9fcaa243573005d6fdece9a3f8d89a0e8b399613/lib/NormalModule.js#L1087)).

-Here's an issue about trying to use SWC's AST to get rid of the time sensitive code parsing from Acorn Parser, but they are facing some AST compatibility issues and performance issues about the overhead of interop with native code(Rust).
+Here's an issue about trying to use SWC 's AST to get rid of the time sensitive code parsing from Acorn Parser, but they are facing some AST compatibility issues and performance issues about the overhead of interop with native code(Rust).

 ## References